 At the end of 2019, economists and investors predicted that 2020 would be a year of uncertainty.
-They pointed to the political climate, trade wars and outstanding debt as three risk factors for businesses in 2020.
+They pointed to the political climate, trade wars, challenges, and outstanding debt as three risk factors for businesses in 2020.
 Within weeks of the start of 2020, uncertainty took on an entirely different meaning.

 Today, businesses are faced with what is known as Knightian Uncertainty — a total lack of quantifiable knowledge about a possible occurrence.
 In other words, companies do not have sufficient data upon which to base decisions.
 How do organizations move forward with that level of uncertainty?

 According to some researchers, the answer is flexibility.
-Companies may need to use multiple supply chains or find different avenues for delivery of products or services.
+Companies may need to use multiple supply chains or find different avenues for the delivery of products or services.
 Existing business models will give way to solutions that provide for greater flexibility.
 Unfortunately, many insurers lack the infrastructure that allows for that flexibility.

 Slow to Transform

 New research found that a minority of businesses feel they have the digital and leadership capabilities for a successful digital transformation.
 Another 39% felt their businesses had digital capabilities, but only 35% thought they had the leadership.
 Compare that to the 56% of insurance companies that feel they lack the digital and leadership skills for a successful transformation.

 Digital transformation doesn’t happen all at once.
 It is a continuum because it integrates technology into all areas of a business.
 Through integration, enterprises change how they operate and deliver value to customers.

 Beyond the technology, a transformation also changes the corporate culture that focuses on the customer, creates an agile environment, and builds a robust organizational structure.
 All of these elements are crucial to business survival.